Kumagaya Municipal Ogino Ginko Museum

 Yokota Brewery

-Tabi to Kurashi Museum
+Tabi to Kurashi (Tabi and Life) Museum

-Tabi to Kurashi Museum
+Tabi to Kurashi (Tabi and Life) Museum

-“Tabi to Kurashi (Tabi and Life’s) Museum” was originally a factory of tabi socks delivering to tabi stores under the name Bokuya Honten (Main Branch), however, most of the factory’s appearance was kept and was reborn as a museum.
+Tabi to Kurashi (Tabi and Life) Museum was originally a factory of tabi socks delivering to tabi stores under the name Bokuya Honten (Main Branch).
+The factory was reborn as a museum, retaining most of the original factory’s appearance.
 At the museum, demonstrations by individuals who used to be tabi craftsmen can be seen, and your own original tabi (additional cost) can be made every second Sunday of the month.

 Tourist Information Center Buratto ♪ Gyōda